MargaretSiple-NOAA/googledrive-to-rmd-example/README.md

 # googledrive-to-rmd-example
 A brief example showing how to integrate Google docs and Rmd to make reports, etc. This particular example is built to knit to Word.
 I like this approach for cases where I am either working with a large group of collaborators (thus making Markdown collab straight on GitHub a little clunky), or working on a product with collaborators who have a range of different skills, including folks who don't regularly use GitHub.

-If I did this right, you should be able to clone this repo and knit the "MainDocument.Rmd" file to make a full report.
+If I did this right, you should be able to clone this repo, run `googledrive::drive_auth()` in the R console, and knit the "MainDocument.Rmd" file to make a full document.

 # Packages needed